 Kindergarten

-The kindergarten standards place emphasis on developing awareness of computing and computing devices by gathering and organizing data, by sorting or step-by-step actions.
-Students will use accurate terminology to identify components and describe their purposes.
+The kindergarten standards place emphasis on developing awareness of computing and computing devices by gathering and organizing data and sequencing actions.
+Students will use accurate terminology to identify components of a computer and describe their purposes.
 Students will also be introduced to communication, security, and responsible computing behaviors.
 The use of technology will be an integral part of successful acquisition of skills in all content areas.

 Algorithms and Programming